 If You are the Target of Bullying

-2. Tell and Adult.
-If you cannot stop the bullying or if it is escalating, tell a trusted adult.
-Don’t wait as that is what helps empower the bully.
-You’re not being a “tattletale.”
-You are getting an ally to deal with someone who is wrong – someone who is abusive.
-Tattling is done for the purpose of getting somebody else in trouble, and telling is done because something is going on that’s not okay
+Talk to a trusted adult.
+Don’t wait as that helps to empower the bully.
+You’re not being a “tattletale” or “narc.”
+You are getting an ally to deal with someone who is wrong – someone who is using power to abuse others (you’re probably not the only person they are bullying).
+“Tattleing” is done to get someone in trouble, but telling an adult about bullying is something that is done to stop abusive behavior that is causing damage.

-3. Keep the bullying in its place.
 You can’t control other people’s actions, but you can stay true to yourself.
 Bullying can come to dominate a life, so if you’re the target of bullying, it’s important to remember that you have a life that is bigger than the bullying.
-Focusing on the other parts of your life is often where you have the greatest impact.
-Pay attention to developing the competencies you want, doing things you enjoy, doing well in school, volunteering, etc.
+It’s bigger than the bullying now and it will certainly be bigger than the bullying in the future.
+Focusing on the other parts of your life is often where you have the the greatest impact, particularly over time.

 If they don’t like you for being yourself, be yourself even more.Taylor

-4. Act quickly and consistently.
-The longer you wait to respond to bullying, the stronger the bullying usually gets.
-And bullies may try to exercise power over you for some time, so you may need to be consistent in your responses to get to the point where they lose interest.
+The longer you wait to respond to bullying, the stronger the bullying tends to get.
+Bullies may try to exert power over you for some time.
+So you may need to be consistent and persistent in your responses to get to the point where they lose interest.

-5. Practice confidence.
 Practice ways to respond to the bully verbally or through your behavior.
 Practice feeling good about yourself (even if you have to fake it at first).
-You can also practice how you might respond in bullying situations – imagining how you might respond – what you might say or do.
+You can also practice how you might respond is specific situations – what might happen in the situations and how you would act.

 When people hurt you over and over, think of them like sand paper.
 They may scratch and hurt you a bit, but in the end, you end up polished and they end up useless.Chris